stdm/stdm.github.io/_posts/2026-08-09-Challenging-assumptions.md

 ## Footnotes

 [^1]: Prepared by Thilo & Renate Stadelmann within the [COMPASS](https://www.zhaw.ch/en/research/project/80661) project on "Co-creating Meaningful, Positive Scenarios for Swiss Society with AI".
 [^2]: Scenarios that have profoundly shaped the public discourse on AI in recent years are, for example, [Machines of Loving Grace](https://darioamodei.com/essay/machines-of-loving-grace), [Future of Jobs Report 2025](https://www.weforum.org/publications/the-future-of-jobs-report-2025/), [AI 2027](https://ai-2027.com/), [The AI Index report 2026](https://hai.stanford.edu/ai-index/2026-ai-index-report), [Europe 2031](https://europe2031.ai/), and [AI 2040](https://ai-2040.com/).
 Analysing them surfaces a number of assumptions that underly much of the arguments leading to the described futures, many of which holding negative consequences for much of humanity.
-Conducting this analysis, we experimented with up to 30 fine-grained technological, philosophical, economical. and political assumptions and ultimately aggregated them to the 8 still concise assumptions treated in remainder of this post.
+Conducting this analysis, we experimented with up to 30 fine-grained technological, philosophical, economical, and political assumptions and ultimately aggregated them to the 8 concise assumptions treated in the remainder of this post.
 [^3]: The term "AGI" is often used interchangeably with "superintelligence", "powerful AI", or "strong AI" in the public discourse.